 Once you consider the cost savings, you will find a water softener that will save you money.
 You will use less soap and energy, you will not have frequent plumbing bills, and your appliances will not need to be replaced as often.

-Water filters remove impurities from your water using a tank and multiple filters, many with activated carbon, a layer of ion exchange resin, and a layer of unique gravel that serves as ion exchange to remove calcium and magnesium.
+Water filters reduce impurities from your water using a tank and multiple filters, many with activated carbon, a layer of ion exchange resin, and a layer of unique gravel that serves as ion exchange to reduce calcium and magnesium.
 The carbon is the filter, and the resin is the softener.
 The water softener has a backflush tank that collects the hard minerals and occasionally flushes them down the drain.
 For instance, the Puronics® Reverse Osmosis under sink systems has multiple filters to provide on-demand soft, clean water to your faucet.
 These systems are affordable options and do not use electricity to work, making them more energy-efficient.

 At Aqualite, we carry Puronics® water treatment systems because they produce the purest, safest, and cleanest water possible.
 Our water filtration systems can solve even the most problematic water quality issues, whether you are on municipal, city, or well water.